mtanaka1117/enshu/README.md

 7. `skip_rnn`: Implements a Skip RNN sampling policy.
 8. `traces`: Contains the pre-collected energy traces from a TI MSP430 FR5994.
 9. `unit_tests`: A suite of unit tests for various aspects of the system.
 10. `utils`: Holds a set of utility functions for actions such as encryption and encoding.
+The README in this folder contains more information on the implemented functionality.
+11. `fit_threshold.py`: Script to train threshold-based adaptive sampling policies for various energy budgets.
-11. `policies.py`: Implements all sampling policies and encoding strategies.
+12. `policies.py`: Implements all sampling policies and encoding strategies.
-12. `sensor.py`: Represents the simulated sensor.
+13. `sensor.py`: Represents the simulated sensor.
-13. `server.py`: Contains the simulated server.
+14. `server.py`: Contains the simulated server.
-14. `serialize_policy`: Converts a policy to a C header file for deployment onto a microcontroller (MCU).
+15. `serialize_policy`: Converts a policy to a C header file for deployment onto a microcontroller (MCU).
-15. `simulator.py`: The simulator entry point.
+16. `simulator.py`: The simulator entry point.

 ## Simulator
 The simulator framework executes sub-sampling policies standard machines by representing sensors and servers as independent processes.
 This framework is written entirely in Python 3 and runs on pre-collected datasets.

 ### Installation
+This repository requires Python 3.
 You can install the Python package (and associated dependencies) using `pip`.
 To avoid version conflicts, it is best to install the package inside a virtual environment.
 You may create an environment called `adaptiveleak-env` using the command below.
 ```
 python3 -m venv adaptiveleak-env
 ```